danzek/aws-account-id-from-key-id/README.md

 # Rationale

+## Isn't there a better way to do this?

+Yes, use the AWS Security Token Service (STS) API call, [`GetAccessKeyInfo`](https://docs.aws.amazon.com/STS/latest/APIReference/API_GetAccessKeyInfo.html).
+Example:

+    aws sts get-access-key-info --access-key-id=<key-id-goes-here>

-*Why write this when perfectly-good Python and Go implementations already exist?*
+## Why write this when perfectly-good Python and Go implementations already exist?

 I mainly wrote this as a Rust programming language learning exercise.
 I'm open to feedback both to learn more about Rust and better ways to implement this as well as to fix any bugs / logic errors in the code.